Tencent Cloud offers two ways to purchase a CVM instance: pay as you go and spot instance. Each is suited to meet different customer needs.

 |Changing instance configurations||No limit.
 Change at anytime.||Not supported.|

 Pay as you go is a flexible billing plan for CVM instances.
-You can activate and terminate a CVM instance at any time and will be billed for what you use.
-You pay by the second and no up-front payment is required.
-A bill is generated every hour on the dot.
-This billing plan is suitable for use cases such as an e-commerce flash sale where the demand for resources can fluctuate drastically in a short amount of time.
+You can activate and terminate a CVM instance at any time.
+You only need to pay for what you use accurate down to second with no upfront payment required.
+Pay-as-you-go resources will be billed on the hour.
+This billing plan is suitable for use cases where the business demand fluctuates greatly, such as ecommerce flash sales.

-When you purchase a pay-as-you-go CVM instance, an hour’s charge (including charges for the CPU, the memory, and the data disks) will be deducted from your account and frozen as a deposit.
+When you activate a pay-as-you-go CVM instance, an hour’s charge (including charges for the CPU, the memory, and the data disks) will be frozen in your account balance as a deposit.
 You will then be billed by the hour (Beijing time) for your usage over the past hour.
-When you purchase a CVM instance, the price will be listed as an hourly charge.
+When you purchase a CVM instance, the price will be listed as an hourly fee.
 However, you will actually be billed by the second and the charge will be rounded to the nearest two decimal places.
 Billing starts from the second the instance is created and stops the second the instance is terminated.

-When a pay-as-you-go CVM instance is created, an hour’s charge will be deducted from your account and frozen as a deposit.
-When you adjust the CVM configurations, the current deposit will be released and a new deposit will be deducted based on the price of the new CVM instance.
+When a pay-as-you-go CVM instance is created, an hour’s charge will be frozen in your account balance as a deposit.
+When you change the CVM configurations, the current deposit will be released and a new deposit will be frozen based on the unit price of the new configuration.
 Your deposit will be released back to your account when the CVM instance is terminated.

 Spot instance is a new way to use and pay for CVM instances.
-Similar to pay as you go, you are charged by the second and billed by the hour for spot instances.
-The prices of spot instances fluctuate according to market demand.
-You will usually get a substantial discount for them (about 80-90% off the prices of pay-as-you-go instances with the same specifications).
+Similar to pay as you go, it allows you to be charged by the second and billed by the hour.
+The prices of spot instances fluctuate according to market demand, which provide you with a substantial discount (about 80-90% off the prices of pay-as-you-go instances with the same specifications).
 However, spot instances may be repossessed automatically by the system as a result of inventory shortages or higher bids from other users.